Quaza-Solutions/quaza-solutions-elearning-qpalx/qpalx-elearning-service/README.md

 # quaza-elearning-service
-Maven module containing all Java Business objects used across entire QPalX ELearning platform.
+Maven module containing all Service objects and functionality used across entire QPalX ELearning platform.